MartinFlischman/TripTally/README.md

 ## Features

 -   Log travel expenses under different categories such as accommodation, food, gas, and sightseeing.
--   Add travelers to the trip to split costs and automatically calculate each person's share.
+-   Add travellers to the trip to split costs and automatically calculate each person's share.
--   Real-time updates on how much each traveler owes as expenses are added or modified.
+-   Real-time updates on how much each traveller owes as expenses are added or modified.
--   Easily view or delete expenses and travelers as needed.
+-   Easily view or delete expenses and travellers as needed.

 ## Installation